 The Parthenon started as a Greek temple serving also as the treasury of the city of Athens.
 Towards the end of the 6th century AD, the building became a Christian Church dedicated to the Virgin Mary, following the fate of many other Greek temples.
-Later on (beginning of 1460’s), under the Ottoman rule, the Parthenon became a mosque.
+Later on (beginning of the 1460s), under Ottoman rule, the Parthenon became a mosque.

 The Erechteion is an Ancient Greek temple dedicated to Athena and Poseidon.
 The building was raised entirely in white marble, between the years 421 and 406 BC (with a break between 414 and 409 BC).